flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	- __Convert__:<br>
 	  This mode is used to convert photos in a an old-style (e.g. \<5.0.0) Published Collection to Published Collection which supports comments and ratings (v.5.0.0 and above)<br>
 - Impose __sort order of photos in Lr Published Collections__ in Photo Station:<br>
-	Sort order is only supported on Flat Collections
+	Sort order is only supported on Published Collections w/ Custom Sort Order when uploaded as Flat Copy

 - __Deletion of published photos__, when deleted locally (from Collection or Library)